-Apart from granting extra capacity to generate revenue in the future, the reduced dependence on external partners will also reduce the severity of the existing and future energy crises.
+Apart from granting extra capacity to generate revenue in the future, the reduced dependence on external partners could also reduce the severity of the existing and future energy crises.

-That certainly sounds morally encouraging investment opportunity.
+That certainly sounds like a morally encouraging investment opportunity.
 But does the firm have the financials to back this strategy?

-Something else that may have stirred trouble is the net debt balance which is predicted to be around £10bn.
-Yet, personally, since most of the group’s loan obligations are on fixed rate terms.
-In other words, rising interest rates shouldn’t have much of an impact on profit margins.
+The company’s balance sheet continues to strengthen, with adjusted net debt and hybrid capital expected to be below £9bn on 31 March 2023.
+Since most of the group’s loan obligations are on fixed-rate terms, I believe rising interest rates shouldn’t have much of an impact on profit margins.